Sublease Agreement Templates

 Source – § 34.03.060

 Tenants need written permission from their landlord prior to subleasing.
 If the lease states they cannot sublease, there is nothing they can do (short of begging the landlord for permission).
-If the lease does, in fact, permit tenants to sublease so long they receive permission, they have to find one (1) or more potential sublessee(s) and have them provide the landlord with a written offer that contains:
+If the lease does, in fact, permit tenants to sublease so long they receive approval, they have to find one (1) or more potential sublessee(s) and have them provide the landlord with a written offer that contains:

 - Their name, age, and current address;